salesforce/lwsec-docs-mirror/packages/@locker/eslint-plugin-locker/docs/rules/distorted-html-element-blocked-properties.md

-# Disallow Blocked HTMLElement Properties (blocked-html-element-properties)
+# Prevent access to certain HTMLElement properties (distorted-html-element-blocked-properties)

-For security the following `HTMLElement` properties are prohibited in Lightning Locker:
+The following `HTMLElement` properties are prohibited when Lightning Web Security is enabled:
 -   nonce
 -   onrejectionhandled
 -   onunhandledrejection